Best movies on Amazon Prime Video to watch now (October 2020)

 If you’re working your way through the best films of all time, you can see how many you’ve already watched with the top 100 movies scratch poster.

-But if you’re looking for something else, we have a guide to the best Amazon shows, the best Netflix movies, best Netflix series, and your guide to Disney+, which recently launched in the UK.
+But if you’re looking for something else, we have a guide to the best Amazon shows, the best Netflix movies, best Netflix series, and your guide to Disney+, which launched in the UK earlier this year.

 - Enjoy the latest from two legendary franchises with Spider-Man: Far from Home and Star Wars: The Rise of Skywalker on NOW TV (sponsored link)